 Urban Word NYC is at the forefront of the youth literary arts movement in the United States.
 Founded in 1999, UW presents free literary arts education and youth development programs in the areas of creative writing, spoken word, playwriting, college prep, literature and hip-hop.*

-The Wick Poetry Center promotes educational and artistic opportunities for emerging and established poets and poetry audiences regionally, nationally, and internationally.
+The Wick Poetry Center at Kent State University promotes educational and artistic opportunities for emerging and established poets and poetry audiences regionally, nationally, and internationally.
 Established in 1984 by Robert and Walter Wick in memory of their sons Stan and Tom, WPC awards poetry scholarships, hosts an annual reading series, sponsors the Stan and Tom Wick Poetry Prize and an Ohio chapbook prize (published by KSU Press), and delivers outreach to area schools, hospitals, and detention centers.
-Wick’s interactive Traveling Stanzas project encourages people of all ages around the world to engage in a global conversation through the intimate and inclusive voice of poetry.
+Wick’s interactive Traveling Stanzas project encourages people of all ages around the world to engage in a global conversation through the intimate and inclusive voice of poetry.*

 Founded in 1979, Woodland Pattern Book Center is dedicated to the discovery, cultivation and presentation of contemporary literature and related arts.
 The Center houses a bookstore with over 25,000 small press titles, and a gallery that acts as a venue for dozens of exhibitions, artist talks, readings, experimental films, concerts and writing workshops each year.
 Woodland Pattern promotes a lifetime practice of reading and writing, provides a forum and resource center for writers and artists in the region, and increases and diversifies the audience for contemporary literature through innovative approaches to multi-arts programming.*